extraes/BW-Chaos/README.md

 - GS: IDK if he wants to be credited but he helped me test earlier versions of the mod, on both codebases Legacy and Rewrite, as well as helping me test Entanglement syncing.

-- Chap: Making ModThatIsNotMod, actually nah screw that guy for making his namespace so damn long.
+- ~~Chap: Making ModThatIsNotMod~~ actually nah screw that guy for making his namespace so damn long.

 - MelonLoader Team: Making a great framework for mod development, including persistent data/preferences, coroutine running, IL2CPP type injection, automatic harmony instance creation and patching, and of course, being the first universal Unity modloader that could mods in IL2CPP games.
 Oh and, including a zip file library that I could ~~yoink~~ use.